 Biochemical conversion proceeds at lower temperatures and lower reaction rates.
 Higher moisture feedstocks are generally good candidates for biochemical processes.
 Thermochemical conversion is characterized by higher temperatures and faster conversion rates.
 It is best suited for lower moisture feedstock.

-Pretreatment fulfills the first three components of the waste hierarchy mainly: reduction, reuse, recovery and disposal.
-As stated by SITA UK (2002), the following three criteria are considered to be fulfilled by pretreatment technologies.
+Pre-treatment fulfills the first three components of the waste hierarchy mainly: reduction, reuse, recovery and disposal.
+As stated by SITA UK (2002), the following three criteria are considered to be fulfilled by pre-treatment technologies.
 It must be a physical/ thermal/, chemical or biological process including sorting.

 Biological: focusing on aerobic (with air) or anaerobic (without air) waste processing techniques.